z80-AF2882/otc4opr/README.md

 **Hint:** if script did not run reloading page sometimes help.
 Also script generates INFO and DEBUG messages into web browser's dev console.

 ## How It Works

+_This is bit technical but it's necessary.
+Whole solution is ... less then user friendly.
+But it's simple at it works.
+Sorry._

 1. The script is triggered when a user opens a URL starting with `https://army-forge.onepagerules.com/view?listId=`.
 2. The script waits for a set period to allow the page to load completely.
     - The grace period can be adjusted in the script settings by chaning value of constant OTC4OPR_GRACE_PERIOD to what ever millisecond value you like.